nathanbraun/nathanbraun-com/content/books/habit.md

-There's also a section for neurotic people worried about turning into robots or that this is too good to be true, but the bottom line is everyone has habits, good and bad and having good habits is a good thing.
+There's also a section for neurotic people worried about turning into robots or that this is too good to be true, but the bottom line is everyone has habits, good and bad, and having good habits is a good thing.
 Don't need to overthink it.

 ## Building habits